 Instead: The most elementary economic configuration, i.e. the production-consumption economy, is defined by (i) Yw=WL wage income Yw is equal to wage rate W times working hours L, (ii) O=RL output O is equal to productivity R times working hours L, (iii) C=PX consumption expenditure C is equal to price P times quantity bought/sold X.

 This is the formal minimum and there is no way to reduce it further.
-For the graphical representation see Wikimedia.
+For the graphical representation see Wikimedia AXEC31

-If the wage rate W is lowered, the market clearing price P falls.
+If the wage rate W is lowered, the market-clearing price P falls.
 If the number of working hours L is increased the price remains constant, provided productivity R does not change.
 If productivity decreases the price rises.
-In any case, labor gets the whole product, the real wage is invariably equal to the productivity, and profit for the business sector as a whole is zero.
-All changes in the system are reflected in the market clearing price.
+In any case, labor gets the whole product, the real wage is invariably equal to productivity, and profit for the business sector as a whole is zero.
+All changes in the system are reflected in the market-clearing price.

 In the next period, the households save.
-The result is shown on Wikimedia.
+The result is shown on Wikimedia AXEC33.

 Of course, we could also consider the case where the price is sticky, and part of the output O is not sold, i.e. O−X>0 (see 2014a).
 This, however, would not alter the crucial conclusion.

-The crucial conclusion is indeed that the business sector makes a monetary loss which is exactly equal to the household sector's saving, i.e. Qm=−Sm.
+The crucial conclusion is indeed that the business sector makes a monetary loss that is exactly equal to the household sector's saving, i.e. Qm≡−Sm.
 Therefore, loss (and not investment) is the exact counterpart of saving; by consequence, profit is the exact counterpart of dissaving.

 And this is why almost everything that conventional professors tell their students is false.
 Household sector saving has never been equal and will never be equal to business sector investment.

-The general relationship between monetary profit, distributed profit, investment, and monetary saving is given here.
+The general relationship between monetary profit, distributed profit, investment, and monetary saving is given on Wikimedia AXEC09.

-Because neither the Post-Neo-New Keynesians nor the Post-Neo-New Classicals have solved the profit puzzle and with it the saving-investment puzzle, they are collectively out of science (2013).
+Because neither the Post-Neo-New Keynesians nor the Post-Neo-New Classicals have solved the profit puzzle and with it the saving-investment puzzle, they are collectively outside of science (2013).

 Georgescu-Roegen, N. (1970).
 The Economics of Production.
 American Economic Review, Papers and Proceedings, 60(2): 1–9.
 URL